astrotuna201/ntf/README.md

 ## Simple Use Examples
 The following is a complete program.
-It initializes a matrix with a sequence then takes the sum.
+It initializes a matrix with a sequence then takes the sum using the current default device.
 It doesn't require the user to setup or configure anything.
 ```swift
 let matrix = Matrix<Float>((3, 5), sequence: 0..<15)
 let sum = matrix.sum().scalarValue()